brillout/goldpage/readme.md

-## Async Data: `getInitialProps`
+## Async Data: `addInitialProps`

-You can load and render data by adding a `getInitialProps` function to your page config:
+You can load and render data by adding a `addInitialProps` function to your page config:

 ~~~js
 // /examples/async-data/pages/got/html.page.js